TedHusted/awake/awake.md/awake.md

 “Is this what they are teaching in school these days?”

 “No, not at school.
-Fusion has a teen center and a lot of us hang out there after school.”
+Fusion has a teen center.
+A lot of us hang out there after school.”

 “You’re not a teen.”

-“Close enough.
+“I meant to say youth club.
 There’s adult supervision and age appropriate activities.
 But mostly we chill and chat over the link.”

-“It’s fine if you go to the Fusion teen center but also try to use your words.”
+“It’s fine if you go to the Fusion Youth Club but also try to use your words.”

 “Thanks, mom.”